 The included radio set has a rechargeable battery that once fully charged can run for up to 12 hours.
 This means, it will be advisable to charge the radio in the morning with solar that way you can focus all the reserve energy in the battery for lighting at night.

-You may also be interested in the Lumos Smart Solar System powered by MTN.
+You may also be interested in the Lumos Solar Power System powered by MTN.

 How Azuri Quad Works

 The Azuri Quad takes the energy from the sun to charge its internal 6500 mAh batteries.
 However, as a user you will not be able to access this energy until you pay a monthly fee towards your ownership of the solar home system.

 Once you make payment via your mobile phone by sending a code, the system unlocks allowing you access the stored energy for lighting and charging your mobile phone and radio.
 Recharge PIN codes may also be available in some countries for payment.

 After a couple of months ranging from 24 months to 36 months, depending on the country, the solar home system unlocks permanently allowing you use stored energy without any further payment.